errge/docker-workshop/preparation.md

 1. Editor with support for Dockerfile and YAML (e.g. Emacs, VIM, vs-code, ...)
   - check that indentation is working
   - check that syntax highlighting is working
-2. Docker (on Linux) or Docker Desktop (on Windows and Mac OSX)
+2. Docker (on Linux) or Docker Desktop (on Windows and macOS)
 3. Comfortable terminal for issuing commands and experimenting, e.g.:
   - urxvt/xterm/gnome-terminal on Linux
-  - iterm2 on OSX
+  - Terminal.app on macOS (installed by default)
-  - Windows Terminal on Windows
+  - Windows Terminal on Windows (available from the Windows Store)

 The workshop will be editor and terminal independent, so just bring something you are comfortable with, if you are not comfortable with